Skip to content

 shake.call(DB, ARGV)

 The effect is to only write source data with keys starting with user: to the destination.
-This doesn't consider cases of multi-key commands like mset.
+This does not consider cases of multi-key commands like MSET.

 Filtering DB